-KPMG Belgium, specialized in audit, consultancy and tax services, will move into their new offices at Brussels National Airport today.
-The independent law firm K law, which forms a cost group with KPMG Belastingconsulenten (Tax Advisers), will also take up residence in the new building at the airport.
+KPMG Belgium, specialized in audit, consultancy and tax services, has moved into their new offices at Brussels National Airport today.
+The independent law firm K law, which forms a cost group with KPMG Belastingconsulenten (Tax Advisers), has also taken up residence in the new building at the airport.
 KPMG moved into the Post X site in Antwerp Berchem last month as well.

 The new KPMG headquarters, which are designed by the architectural firm Jaspers & Eyers and developed by the project developer Codic, answers to the needs of a modern business.
 It accomplishes this both with a focus on transparency through the windows and lighting and by reducing our ecological footprint through energy efficiency.
 The entire building provides approximately 28,000 square meters of office space in total, spread over ten floors, of which KPMG occupies about half.
 Besides KPMG, various other companies, including Microsoft – with whom KPMG has formed a global alliance – will take up residence in the new building.

 Koen Maerevoet, CEO of KPMG in Belgium: “By moving to a mobility hub, we increase the range of transportation available to our clients and staff.
 The airport is very easy to reach, not just by car, but also by alternative methods of transportation such as trains or buses.
 And thanks to the recent relocation of the Antwerp KPMG office, which is now near the Berchem station, employees also have a direct rail connection between the Brussels and Antwerp offices."
 Since the beginning of this year, KPMG has offered employees a full mobility package, to be invested in transportation as they see fit.
 “This way, we actively contribute to tomorrow's mobility solutions.”